 Now that we’ve gone over the basics of searching, let’s move on to property search results.
-Choose List View to arrive at your search results (the first set of icons in the upper right).
-To continue narrowing down your results, select the Filters icon and adjust the parameters of your search.
+Choose List View to arrive at your results (the first set of icons in the upper right).
+To continue narrowing down your results, select the More Filters icon and adjust the parameters of your search.
 You can also sort your results by clicking the Sort By dropdown or one of the column headers.

 From the List View you can also save properties by clicking the heart icon (all the way to the right of the column).
 The property is automatically named after the street address, but you can type a new name if desired.
 Then select Save and the property will be added to your saved properties.
 Your Saved properties are listed on the homepage, or you can access them from the top navigation by choosing My Work and My Saved Properties.

-If you’re looking for a printable view of the search results, select the properties you want by using the corresponding checkboxes and then selecting Print.
+If you’re looking for a printable view of the results, select the properties you want by using the corresponding checkboxes and then selecting Print.
 A window will open allowing you to print Only Selected Properties or All Results.
 Note: selecting All Results will print the properties currently showing on your screen.
 If you have a large number of properties to print, make sure to scroll to the bottom of the screen to view all your results.

 From this results list you can also create mailing labels or similar data to export into a CSV file, which is great for importing building and owner details into your customer relationship management system.
-Do that by selecting Mailing Labels from your search results and then walking through the onscreen prompts.
+Do that by selecting Mailing Labels from your results and then walking through the onscreen prompts.
 You can also go straight to creating a report, by selecting Create Report.